-When I was little, I didn't always have the fondest memories of eating kaki because I remember that sometimes they were really bitter and seemed to make my mouth feel all dry.
-Now I know that this is true, that you can find kaki that are bitter and you can find kaki that are just right.
+When I was little, I didn't always have the fondest memories of eating kaki because I remember that sometimes they were really bitter and seemed to make my mouth feel like it had been sucked of all moisture.
+Now I know that this is true - that you can find kaki that are bitter and you can find kaki that are just right.
 If you stick to the Fuyu variety that has less tannins, you shouldn't get any bitterness.
 You're probably seeing kaki in grocery stores now and may not know what to do with it.
 When buying Fuyu Persimmons, choose ones that are firm with vibrant red-orange color all around.

 Here are some ways to eat and cook kaki...

 I like to eat mine like an apple.
 When they are hard, you can bite right into it or cut it into slices with the peel on.
 Or, you can peel it and julienne cut it for use in salads.
-You can add it to coleslaws to give it a little sweetness or put it in a sandwich to give it an unexpected sweetness and crunch, They can be dried out and you can eat them as a healthy snack or dip them in chocolate.
+You can add it to coleslaw to give it a little sweetness or put it in a sandwich to give it a delightful crunch.
+They can be dried out and you can eat them as a healthy snack or dip them in chocolate.
 When they are soft, you can make jams, chutneys, and purees.
 I've seen it used in risotto, baked into cookies, used in salsa, even put into latkes.
 It is really one of the most versatile fruits - so don't be afraid to try it the next time you are at the grocery store, you won't be disappointed!

 Spinach Salad with Fuyu Persimmon, Jicama & Avocado with Miso Dressing